 1. Defect Concentrations

 Figure 2.
-Graph of the spatially dependent excess interstitial fraction with injected interstitials, peaking at a value of 0.7%
+Graph of the spatially dependent excess interstitial fraction with injected interstitials, peaking at a value of 0.7% THE BLIP IN THE CURVE AT 1600-1700 is UNPHYSICAL and should be commented on.

 Figure 2 shows a spatial plot of the excess injected interstitial fraction, or the ratio of the total interstitial production rate, by both Frenkel pair production and interstitial injection by the incident ions, compared to the vacancy production rate.
 The plot ends near the end of the FP production region, as the excess injected interstitial fraction is invalid beyond this region.

 Figure 3.
-Plots of spatially dependent defect concentrations, without (dashed) and with (solid) injected interstitials
+Plots of spatially dependent defect concentrations, without (dashed) and with (solid) injected interstitials II in plot is undefined and should be called out.

 Figure 3 shows the quasi-steady state defect concentrations for the cases with and without injected interstitials.
 Even though the excess injected interstitial fraction shows a very slight imbalance between defect production rates, in the hundreds of ppm on average, the resulting steady-state defect concentrations differ greatly.
 This imbalance, especially near the Bragg peak region of the ions where SRIM calculates the most damage, causes a shift in the damage peak towards the free surface.
-The effect of the free surface itself, which is modeled as an undepletable sink with a zero defect concentration, is also pronounced, preferentially removing interstitials in the vicinity due to their higher mobilities.
+The effect of the free surface itself, which is modeled as an undepletable sink with a zero defect concentration, is also pronounced, preferentially removing interstitials in the vicinity due to their higher mobility.

 2. Vacancy Supersaturation and Qualitative Void Nucleation Rate